-Each 40 to 60 minute clip centres around a particular country or experience, such as a safari in Botswana, or travelling Hawaii’s Big Island, and is joined in conversation by people who have lived in or are well-travelled in the topical destination.
+Each 40 to 60-minute clip centers around a particular country or experience, such as a safari in Botswana, or traveling Hawaii’s Big Island, and is joined in conversation by people who have lived in or are well-traveled in the tropical destination.

 The Skift Podcast

-Editors from American travel media company Skift speak with creatives, executives and entrepreneurs to gain their understanding of change in travel behaviours and how the industry is developing alongside.
+Editors from American travel media company Skift speak with creatives, executives, and entrepreneurs to gain their understanding of change in travel behaviors and how the industry is developing alongside.

 Presented by one of the most respected voices in travel, Simon Calder’s podcast is a mix of up-to-the-moment travel news and entertaining chats with travel’s biggest names, including Wanderlust’s own Lyn Hughes.

-There’s a travel masterclass each episode too, covering everything from wildlife photography to solo travel.
+There’s a travel masterclass in each episode too, covering everything from wildlife photography to solo travel.